javadev/supplierapi/README.md

   -H 'Authorization: Bearer <YOUR_TOKEN>'
 ~~~~
 <br/>
-On a Swagger token need to be added in "Authorize" popup.
-This will automatically add it to all calls.
+On a Swagger UI you need to add token in "Authorize" popup.
+This will automatically add token to each calls.

 ## Encode password
 There is a helper endpoint to encode password `"/api/v1/suppliers/encode-password"`. <br/>